Skip to main content

 FieldWhat it does

-descriptionTrigger condition — be explicit so the agent knows exactly when to transfer
+descriptionTrigger condition — be specific so the agent knows exactly when to fire this tool

 extract_information